Scoopi Installation and Quick Start

 docker-compose up --abort-on-container-exit

 The above command brings up MariaDB and then Scoopi in separate containers.
-Scoopi stores locators, documents and parse data in database.
+Scoopi stores locators, documents and parsed data in database.

 Install Scoopi from GitHub

-Alternatively, install Scoopi either by downloading the release package which contains all dependencies or by building the source code with Maven.
-To run Scoopi with datastore support, then we have to manually install database such as MariaDB or HSQLDB and configure it.
+In case your are not using docker, then install Scoopi either by downloading the release package which contains all dependencies or by building the source code with Maven.
+To run Scoopi, you need to install JRE 8 or above.
+For persistence, if enabled, you also need to install and setup database such as MariaDB or HSQLDB and configure it.
 We explain the HSQLDB installation in a later chapter on persistence.

 Download and install the Release package